YumaWorks/yangpp/docs/source/yangpp/classes.rst

 of a replacement class.

 -  The replacement SHOULD have a status of 'current'.
--  Multiple replaced-by statments can be listed.
+-  Multiple replaced-by statements can be listed.

 The following ABNF is added to the YANG syntax: